CenterOnBudget/r-intro-training/README.md

 - `data/` contains a clean `.csv` dataset with selected variables
 - `results/` contains a spreadsheet with key findings
 - `scripts/` contains code for the training
+- `slides/` contains opening slides for the training

 ## Contact